PepperInsure/PDF-OCR-RAG/README.md

 Should I use fixed size chunking or newline based?
 Japanese specific preprocessing, embedding, vectorsearch, or langdetect if needed.

-Is there a way to change the directory to work on both docker and local?
 Make the tests work!